-We are currently in the process of submitting Patrinell: The Total Experience to film festivals for a year-long festival run and plan to have the film available for streaming online sometime in 2020.
+We are currently in the process of submitting Patrinell: The Total Experience to film festivals and plan to have the film available for streaming online sometime in 2020.
 Please check in regularly for news about festival screenings, outtakes, and archival material from the film.

 Patrinell: The Total Experience is a feature-length independent documentary film about Rev. Patrinell “Pat” Staten Wright, an extraordinarily gifted African-American gospel singer who grew up in the segregated South and now strives to maintain the world-famous Total Experience Gospel Choir that she has directed for 45 years in the rapidly changing, historically black neighborhood of Seattle’s Central District.